List of Marvel Comics characters: H: Hazmat

+Jennifer Takeda

-Hazmat (Jennifer Takeda) first appeared in Avengers Academy #1 (June 2010); she was a series regular through its final issue.
-Created by Christos Gage and Mike McKone, the character Takeda discovers that her body naturally generates radiation when her boyfriend goes into a seizure while making out with her, an event that leads her family to all but abandon her, said boyfriend to dump her, and Takeda to have to wear a containment suit on a regular basis.
-Norman Osborn offers to cure her, but is just exploiting her.
+Hazmat (Jennifer Takeda) is a student of the Avengers Academy whose body naturally generates radiation.
+She discovers this ability when her boyfriend goes into a seizure while making out with her, an event that leads her family to all but abandon her, said boyfriend to dump her, and Takeda to have to wear a containment suit on a regular basis.
+Hazmat enters a relationship with Mettle, one of the only people who can physically touch her.

-During the Heroic Age storyline, Hazmat is recruited into the Avengers Academy, along with five other students affected by Osborn.
-The group is led to believe that they are among those most likely to become heroes, but quickly uncover files stating they are in fact most likely to become villains.
-Hazmat later enters a romantic relationship with Mettle, one of the only people who can physically touch her.
-Desiring normal lives, the two consume a substance that removes their powers; but later take an antidote to regain them to fight the substance's villainous creator, and then proceed to consummate their relationship.

 Hazmat constantly emits harmful radiation, forcing her to wear a protective suit at all times when around others.
 The suit serves the additional purpose of enabling her to focus her radiation into energy bolts.
 Although her abilities manifested during her teens without obvious explanation, it has been confirmed that she is not a mutant.

+Keith Kilham

+Hazmat (Keith Kilham) is a supervillain appearing in the videogame Marvel Nemesis: Rise of the Imperfects.
+Hazmat was a scientist for the Board of Health that was exposed to an array of experimental treatments after a terror attack, giving him the ability to project toxic substances.
+He made his mainstream universe debut in Venom #1 (October 2026).